axtk/axtk.github.io/translit.md

 - can be used to put a stress on a vowel sound represented by more than one letter (*Vanc<ins>ou</ins>ver*, *Montr<ins>eu</ins>x*) or on a whole stressed syllable;
 - fits for stressed syllabic consonants (like in the Czech river name *V<ins>l</ins>tava*);
 - fits for most writing systems, including consonantal abjads (like Arabic and Hebrew);
-- and being part of the markup doesn't introduce and extra character into the text.
+- and being part of the markup doesn't introduce an extra character into the text.